elk-audio/elk-docs/docs/html/_sources/documents/devkit_further_topics.md.txt

 # Additional Topics

-Learn to connect to your board over serial cable of WiFi, monitoring the plugin performance, tweaking buffer sizes and setting up the board for automatic startup.
+Learn to connect to your board over serial cable of WiFi, monitor the plugin performance, tweak buffer sizes, and set up the board for automatic startup.

 ## Connecting Over Serial Cable

-Attach a serial cable from your PC to the board, using a TTL-USB adapter and connect to the board using a terminal emulator of your choice.
+Attach a serial cable from your PC to the board, using a TTL-USB adapter, and connect to the board using a terminal emulator of your choice.
 We recommend PuTTY under Windows and picocom for Linux or macOS (available with Homebrew).

 For example, on a host Linux / macOS machine: